Home Run Derby: 2015–2019, 2021–2023

 For 2017 and 2018, the first tie-breaker was increased from a 1-minute swing off to 1 1/2 minutes.
-However, it was not needed either of these years.
-The swing off reverted to one minute in 2019, the first year in which it was used.
+However, it was not needed in either of these years.
+The swing-off reverted to one minute in 2019, the first year in which it was used.

 In 2021, the time limit was changed to three minutes plus a bonus of thirty seconds, with an additional thirty seconds of bonus time (for a total of one minute) added if a player hit a home run over 475 feet during regulation.
 In case of a tie, the contestants get one additional minute.
-If there still is a tie, each contestant gets three swings, and repeats on ties thereafter.
+If there still is a tie, each contestant gets three swings and repeats on ties thereafter.
 In the final round, the finalists get two minutes.

-For 2022, the additional bonus time requirements reverted back to two home runs of at least 440 feet.
-Separate from the regular home run derby, if the All-Star Game itself is tied after nine innings, a second home run derby will be held to determine the winner.
-This derby would be under somewhat different rules.
-It will not be timed, and each manager will pick three players to make three swings each to hit as many home runs as possible.
+In 2022, the additional bonus time requirements reverted back to two home runs of at least 440 feet.
+Separate from the regular home run derby, if the 2022 All-Star Game itself had been tied after nine innings, a second home run derby would have been held to determine the winner.
+This derby would have been under somewhat different rules.
+It would not be timed, and each manager would pick three players to make three swings each to hit as many home runs as possible.
+If the tie persisted, extra players would have had triple-swing rounds until one team outslugged the other, with the winner getting a run and hit credited.
+A similar format would have been used in 2023 if the All-Star Game was tied after nine innings.